Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 Verify that your CCM module is connected to CIRRENT™ Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Your kit is already bound to your CIRRENT account when you registered your kit through the quick start guide provided along with the kit.
+If you landed on this page without following the quick start guide, see the document provided along with your kit.

 You’ve now bound your CCM developer kit to a CIRRENT™ Cloud ID account, and the CCM module in your developer kit is now online.
 You can now observe that your CCM module is connected to the internet by checking the device binding in CIRRENT™ Cloud:

-1. Log in to your CIRRENT™  account at https://console.cirrent.com/ .
+1. Log in to your Infineon account at https://osts.infineon.com/login and if prompted select the CIRRENT Account you used to register your device.

-2. On the panel on the left of the screen, select **Device Management** and then **Cloud ID**, and then select the **Binding tab**.
+2. On the Infineon OSTS home page, select **CIRRENT Cloud ID**, you will be redirected to the Cloud ID **Binding** page.

 3. Choose your account number as follows: